 In total a fifth of suppliers ‒ Avro Energy, Boost, Bulb, Engie, Green Network Energy, Utilita, Utility Point and Scottish Power ‒ took longer than 10 minutes on average to answer the call, while more than half had an average waiting time of more than five minutes.

 This included four of the ‘big six’.

 If you find yourself facing a long wait on the phone, you have a couple of options.

 Sometimes, an automated message will offer you a callback.
 This could be worth taking, as it effectively reserves your place in the queue.
 This isn't without its own risks though, as we've heard anecdotal reports of firms simply not bothering to ring back.

 Alternatively, many energy suppliers now have ‘live chat’ options on their websites, which can get you assistance much faster than through the phone.

-Occasionally, the beginning of an online live chat will be conducted by a ‘robot’ (a computer programme), but you will eventually be passed to a human being.
+Occasionally, the beginning of an online live chat will be conducted by a ‘robot’, or computer programme, but you will eventually be passed to a human being.

 This isn't usually the best route for complicated issues or complaints, but if yours is straightforward it could be the best bet.

-If the company doesn’t have an online chat function, then you could email them or use their online contact form.
-Don’t expect a quick answer, however: of the firms Which? contacted this way, the average waiting time was a day.
+If the company doesn’t have an online chat function, then you could email them or use their online contact form, though this is unlikely to lead to a quick response.
+Nonetheless, it may beat sitting on hold for ages.

 Which supplier offers the best customer service?